 Warner Bros.
 Entertainment's success at the box office and on TV contributed to its number one share in the domestic home video business for the 13th consecutive year.
 Warner Home Video commands the largest distribution infrastructure in the global video marketplace and is the number one company domestically in total physical sell-through video (DVD and Blu-ray combined), theatrical catalog, TV on DVD, non-theatrical family and animation, Blu-ray and VOD.
 WHV has been the number one studio in DVD sales for 17 consecutive years and in Blu-ray since its inception, and is the industry's leading studio in these sales internationally.
 WBHE is a change-leader in the home entertainment arena and a driving force behind the access technology UltraViolet, designed to reinvigorate consumer ownership of both packaged media and digital content.

 DC Entertainment, founded in September 2009, is charged with strategically and deeply integrating the DC Comics business, brand and characters into Warner Bros.
 Entertainment and all its respective content and distribution businesses.
 DC Comics' characters appear in nearly 1,000 comic-book titles published and distributed globally each year as well as in live-action and animated series, direct-to-video releases, collectors' books, online entertainment, numerous licensing and marketing arrangements, graphic novels and feature films.
 In September 2011, "DC Comics – The New 52" was released to critical acclaim and record-breaking sales.
 DC Entertainment took an industry-leading stance by releasing all 52 new #1 issues in both print and digital formats on the same day.
-Feature films based on DC properties include 2012's billion-dollar global blockbuster The Dark Knight Rises and 2013’s hit Man of Steel and Zack Snyder’s untitled Superman/Batman film scheduled for 2016.
+Feature films based on DC properties include 2012's billion-dollar global blockbuster The Dark Knight Rises and 2013’s hit Man of Steel and Zack Snyder’s upcoming Batman V Superman: Dawn of Justice for May 2016.